-The Company granted awards under the 2005 Plan until the 2014 Annual Meeting of Stockholders at which stockholders adopted the 2014 Plan.
-Pursuant to its terms, the 2014 Plan supersedes and replaces the 2005 Plan.
-Under the 2014 Plan, the Board of Directors may grant incentive stock options to employees and any parent or subsidiary's employees, and may grant nonstatutory stock options, restricted stock or stock appreciation rights to employees, directors and consultants of the Company and any parent or subsidiary's employees, directors and consultants.
+Under the 2014 Plan, the Board of Directors may grant incentive stock options to Company employees and may grant nonstatutory stock options, restricted stock or stock appreciation rights to Company employees, directors and consultants.
 The administrator (currently the Compensation Committee of the Board of Directors) has the power to determine the terms of any awards, including the number of shares subject to each award, the exercisability of the awards and the form of consideration.
-As of June 30, 2016, 9,399 shares of common stock had been reserved for issuance under the 2014 Plan.
+As of March 31, 2017, 9,399 shares of common stock had been reserved for issuance under the 2014 Plan.

-Options granted under the plans generally expire ten years from the date of grant.
-Options granted from the 2005 Plan and 2014 Plan generally vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter over the following three years.
-Restricted stock awards granted under the 2005 Plan and 2014 Plan generally vest 25% annually over four years from date of grant.
+Options granted under the 2014 Plan generally expire ten years from the date of grant.
+Options granted generally vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter over the following three years.
+Restricted stock awards granted under the 2014 Plan generally vest 25% annually over four years from date of grant.